HelloLancy/Gomoku-Game/README.md

 # Gomoku-Game
-This is successful running between server and client C-based client and server applications responsible for running a multiplayer online word guessing game.
+This is successful running between server and client C-based client and server applications responsible for running a multiplayer online Gomoku game.
 Implemented using sockets.

 for server Makefile